RED-CROWNED CRANES

 Crane pairs establish large breeding territories in wetlands and grasslands and zealously defend them.
 Intruders are warned off with a loud trumpeting.
 A pair builds a platform nest in shallow water.
 Typically two eggs are laid, with both sexes sharing incubation duties.
 After they hatch chicks remain with their parents until the next breeding season.
 In many cases only one chick survives.
 The low reproductive makes rebuilding decimated crane population a difficult task.

-Japanese Crane Characteristics and Behavior
+Red-Crowned Crane Characteristics and Diet

-The Japanese cranes live in northern Hokkaido all through the year and breed in the summer.
-In sub-zero temperatures the birds stay warm by standing on one leg and protecting its body underneath one wing.
+The red-crowned cranes in northern Hokkaido live there all through the year and breed in the summer.
+In sub-zero temperatures the birds stay warm by standing on one leg and protecting their body underneath one wing.
+They can fly at speeds of 40mph and sometimes the play act by themselves with corn husks.

 In the winter the cranes in Kushiro sleep standing up one-legged in streams — whose waters are much warmer than the air — for warmth and protection from predators.
 Members of a group tend to wake up and sleep at different intervals so there is always a “guard bird” on the alert for predators.

-Although they can aggressive and fiercely territorial in the summer, tacho sometimes congregate in huge flock in the winter.
+Although they can be aggressive and fiercely territorial in the summer, tacho sometimes congregate in huge flock in the winter.
 Describing a gathering in Hokkaido Jennifer Ackerman wrote in National Geographic, “Some stalk the field or stand in pairs, lifting their bills to trumpet a shrill, rolling cry, a “unison” call that carries across fields.
 One flares its wings and arches its back in a dramatic threat display to relieve the tension of crowding.
 A swoop of six arriving on motionless wings from their roost site in a nearby river, drop lightly to the ground amidst the others and lower their heads to pluck the scattered corn.”

 Mating is brief.
 The male leans on the female's back and steadies himself by flapping his wings while the female keep from falling down by placing her beak in the snow.
 After mating is completed the male and female bow to each other.
 Mating takes place two or three times a day and continues well into the nesting season.

+The amount of wetlands in Hokkaido declined from 200,000 hectares in the 1920s to 60,000 in the 2000s.
+Many meandering rivers where the birds lived were straightened and their banks were covered with concrete.
 In recent years there have been problems associated with tancho cranes encroaching on areas inhabited by humans.
 Some have disrupted traffic and been hit by cars; others eat crops for food.
 Some locals have complained about their presence.
+Dozens of cranes have been fatally struck by trains on the JR Senmo Line, which runs through Kushiro Marsh, where many cranes live.
+According to the Environment Ministry, a total of 30 such were reported between 2001 and 2011.

 The birthrate of the Japanese cranes in Japan is starting to decline.
 Part of the problem may be lack of fertility due to inbreeding.
 Having the cranes concentrated in small area also makes them vulnerable to a contagious disease.
 Birds have been killed by flying into electric wires, being hit by cars and trains and swallowing pesticides after falling into slurry tanks.